-The FFVP initially began as a pilot project authorized by Congress in 2002.
+The FFVP grant initially began as a pilot project authorized by Congress in 2002.
 The tremendous success of this pilot led to the enactment of legislation in 2004 to expand the FFVP and to make it a permanent program under the National School Lunch Act (NSLA).
-Effective for the school year beginning July 1, 2008, the Omnibus Appropriation Act provided funds to expand the FFVP to those states, including Oklahoma, that were not previously authorized to participate on a permanent basis.
-Under the Act: The USDA Fresh Fruit & Vegetable Handbook can be found at https://fns-prod.azureedge.us/sites/default/files/resource-files/handbook.pdf
+The USDA Fresh Fruit & Vegetable Handbook can be found at https://fns-prod.azureedge.us/sites/default/files/resource-files/handbook.pdf